Skip to Main Content

 3. Send your college transcript(s) from every institution you have attended to UNF.

-• Sending official transcripts directly from your college or university.
+• Send official transcripts directly from your college or university.
 We must receive final and official transcripts from every institution you have attended, even if we render your initial decision using your unofficial transcripts.

 4. Send your high school transcript(s) to UNF.